cloudysideup/ai4se-presentation/slides.md

 ---

-# How are we designing?

-- Background
-  1. how you organize code
+# Organizing Code and Development

-  2. create functionality boundaries in your system
+- create functionality boundaries in your system
-  3. and approach development
+- requirements gathered translated into
+  - system structure
+  - components
+  - integrations

 ---

 # What will Software design and Architecture look like?

+- validating the system design pattern artificial intelligence identifies in the requirements.
+- “deep learning techniques” identified by research...[focused] on...design pattern identification, user interface detection, traceability, validation” (M. Pezze et al, p10).
-- Solution
+- Once requirements are
+translated into blueprint of system and project design, code can be created.

 - Tie to source
   1. Pezze p10, 2.1.3
   2. Pezze ref 25 (models), 190